tschumann/sandbot/sandbot/readme.txt

 == About ==
 Name: Sandbot
-Description: A deathmatch bot for Half-Life, Gunman Chronicles and They Hunger.
+Description: A deathmatch bot for Half-Life, Half-Life Opposing Force (deathmatch) Gunman Chronicles and They Hunger (under the hood there is support for Half-Life Opposing Force (capture the flag), Day of Defeat, Team Fortress Classic, Natural Selection and The Ship but they are still experimental).
-Requirements: Half-Life (Steam version, either Windows or Linux).
+Requirements: Half-Life/Half-Life Opposing Force (Steam version, either Windows or Linux).
 Installation: Copy the files into your Steam/steamapps/common/Half-Life directory

 == Usage ==

-addbot		Add a bot to the server bot_skill	Bot skill cvar (1, 2, 3, 4 or 5)
+addbot		Add a bot to the server

 == Frequently Asked Questions ==

 Q. Can you add MetaMod support?
-A. I've tried and things just broke unexpectedly.
+A. I've tried and things just broke unexpectedly, so not right now.

 == Changelog ==